This dish of stir fried pork neck with pineapple and vegetables (muc xao khom) is from Luke Nguyen’s Vietnam. Speedy cooked it.

 - Roughly chop the onion and bell pepper.

 - Cut the tomato into quarters (or eighths, if it is rather large).

 - Roughly chop the onion leaves.

-- Mix together all the ingredients for the sauce.
+- Mix together the remaining sugar, starch, vinegar and lemon juice for the sauce.

 - Heat 2 tbsps. of cooking oil in a wok or frying pan.
 Add the pork and stir fry (see stir frying basics) until the meat changes color.
 Add the garlic and continue stir frying until the edges of the pork start to brown lightly.
 Scoop out the pork and keep warm.

 - Add the remaining cooking oil to the wok and heat.
 Stir fry the onion, celery, bell pepper and tomato.